dasayan05/dasayan05.github.io/about.md

 ## > Achievements:

-- An [Intel Student Ambassador](https://software.intel.com/en-us/ai-academy/ambassadors) for A.I. from IIT Kharagpur
+- An [Intel Student Ambassador](https://software.intel.com/en-us/ai-academy/ambassadors) for A.I. in Asia Pacific & Japan.
 - A member of "[Kharagpur Learning, Imaging and Visualization (KLIV) research group](https://iitkliv.github.io/)" at IIT Kharagpur
 - Former member of "Innovation and Entrepreneurship Development Center (IEDC Lab)" funded by "[Department of Science & Technology (DST), Govt. of India](http://www.dst.gov.in/)"
 - Former vice-president of R&D Dept., [Entrepreneurship-Cell (E-Cell)](http://iemecell.com/), IEM Kolkata